Orange-OpenSource/angular-swagger-ui/README.md

 ```html
 <div swagger-ui url="URLToYourSwaggerSpecification" api-explorer="true"></div>
 ```
-Add swagger-ui.min.js and angular.min.js to the end of the body
+Add `swagger-ui.min.js` and `angular.min.js` at the end of the body
 ```html
 <body>
  	...